ctm/Bataan-Memorial-Death-March/README.md

 I was totally unprepared my first year.
 I did only four practice hikes, each with a 35 pound pack, each with an increasing distance.
-The terrain was sandy (because I had read about the sand pits) and I wore hiking boots.
-That was not a heavy enough pack to train with;
-that wasn't enough training days, and the surface was too soft.
+My hikes were in sandy terrain, because I had read about the sand pits, and I wore hiking boots.
+That was not a heavy enough pack to train with; that wasn't enough training days, and the surface was too soft.
 So, when I attended my first BMDM, my feet hurt quite a bit by mile six.
 I could barely walk the last several miles.

-In the last few years I started training in November, but in 2017 I started doing weekly pack runs in late August.
-In my non-training months I've tried to do _something_ with my pack at least once a month between BMDM and when I start training.
-Often that is a search and rescue mission or two, but&mdash;assuming I'm healthy&mdash;I'll go out and do a big hike with a fifty pound pack on a month with no significant missions.
+Somewhere around 2014, I started training in November.
+Then, in 2017, I started doing weekly pack runs in late August.
+In my non-training months I've tried to do _something_ with my pack at least once a month between BMDM and when I start my seriou training.
+Often that is a search and rescue mission or two, but if we get a dry spell and no missions for a month I might go out and do a big hike with a fifty pound pack.

 During training, starting in November, I run with my pack on Wednesdays and on Saturdays.
 My Wednesday runs are done as quickly as I can and start from and end at my house.
 Typically I increase the distance by a half mile each week.
-My Saturday runs alternate between a level run at race pace and a run five miles up and five miles down the local mountain.
+My Saturday runs alternate between a level run at race pace and a run five miles up and five miles down La Luz Trail (i.e., the local mountain).
 My level run distance typically increases by three miles.
 My mountain run stays the same distance, but I try to do it faster each time.

 In addition to my pack runs, I also run without my pack the remaining days of the week except Sunday, when I ride my bike.